sainttelant/3DCenterNet_GTX3090/plugins/tools/onnx-graphsurgeon/examples/03_isolating_a_subgraph/README.md

 # Isolating A Subgraph

-## Introduction

-This example first generates a basic model, then extracts a subgraph from this model.
+This example first generates a very basic model, then extracts a subgraph from this model.

 Isolating a subgraph from a model is as simple as modifying the inputs and